Imperial Oil (TSE:IMO) PT Raised to C$47.00

-Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its price target upped by equities researchers at Raymond James from C$43.00 to C$47.00 in a report issued on Monday, BayStreet.CA reports.
-The brokerage currently has a “market perform” rating on the stock.
-Raymond James’ price objective points to a potential upside of 9.92% from the stock’s previous close.
+Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its price objective lifted by equities research analysts at The Goldman Sachs Group from C$42.00 to C$47.00 in a research note issued on Tuesday, BayStreet.CA reports.
+The brokerage currently has a “neutral” rating on the stock.
+The Goldman Sachs Group’s target price would suggest a potential upside of 9.38% from the company’s previous close.

-Several other analysts have also recently weighed in on IMO.
-Morgan Stanley initiated coverage on shares of Imperial Oil in a report on Thursday, October 7th.
-They issued a “hold” rating and a C$45.00 price target on the stock.
-CSFB set a C$45.00 price objective on Imperial Oil and gave the company a “neutral” rating in a research report on Friday, October 8th.
-BMO Capital Markets raised their price objective on Imperial Oil from C$40.00 to C$45.00 and gave the company a “na” rating in a research report on Monday, June 21st.
-Citigroup lowered their price objective on Imperial Oil to C$44.00 and set a “neutral” rating for the company in a research report on Tuesday, September 21st.
-Finally, TD Securities lowered their price objective on Imperial Oil from C$44.00 to C$39.00 and set a “hold” rating for the company in a research report on Thursday, August 5th.
-Fifteen investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat, Imperial Oil has an average rating of “Hold” and a consensus price target of C$43.31.
+IMO has been the topic of several other reports.
+JPMorgan Chase & Co. cut their target price on shares of Imperial Oil from C$46.00 to C$44.00 in a research note on Monday, August 2nd.
+TD Securities lowered their price target on shares of Imperial Oil from C$44.00 to C$39.00 and set a “hold” rating for the company in a report on Thursday, August 5th.
+Morgan Stanley assumed coverage on shares of Imperial Oil in a report on Thursday, October 7th.
+They set a “hold” rating and a C$45.00 price target for the company.
+Scotiabank boosted their price target on shares of Imperial Oil from C$42.00 to C$43.00 in a report on Thursday, July 15th.
+Finally, Royal Bank of Canada reiterated a “sector perform” rating and set a C$45.00 price target on shares of Imperial Oil in a report on Thursday, August 5th.
+Sixteen equities research analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of C$43.69.

 Imperial Oil Limited explores for, produces, and sells crude oil and natural gas in Canada.
 It operates through three segments: Upstream, Downstream, and Chemical.
 The Upstream segment explores for and produces crude oil, natural gas, synthetic oil, and bitumen.
 As of December 31, 2020, this segment had 138 million oil-equivalent barrels of proved undeveloped reserves.